UMich-MAVRIC/SpotReport/README.md

      * 0: Pauses the spot report program.
      * 1: Starts or resumes the spot report program.

+## Acknowledgement

+The authors wish to acknowledge the technical and financial support of the Automotive Research Center (ARC) in accordance with Cooperative Agreement W56HZV-19-2-0001 U.S. Army DEVCOM Ground Vehicle Systems Center (GVSC) Warren, MI.

 ## Citation
 Please use the following citation:

+APA style citation

 ```
 @article{TBD,
     title={Spot Report: Real-time Pygame Based Secondary Task For Use In Human-Robot Interaction User Experiments},